alexlabuda/alex-labuda/content/blog/revenue-forecasting/index.markdown

 # Fit: Simple Regression Model

-First we'll start by fitting a simple regression model to the data
+First we'll start by fitting a simple regression model to the data.
+This is just the grand mean of our data.

 ```r